Monsta X: The Dreaming: Format

 It provides the world's first multi-sensor function and more than 20 motion effects, from the ScreenX theater consisting of three sides including the front screen and the side screens, so that you can enjoy the effect of an actual live concert.
 It was also opened in special theaters at domestic CGVs and theaters around the world, such as the 4DX hall that provides 4DX and the 4DX Screen hall equipped with both ScreenX and 4DX functions, so that audiences around the world can enjoy it in various screening formats.

 Release

 K-pop stars Monsta X lighten up the big screen in South Korea on December 8 and in more than seventy countries worldwide on December 9 and 11.

 The film was released through LiveXLive, as part of a special PPV event on December 22, with tickets starting at $19.99 for the full concert film stream.
 The exclusive merch bundles and re-watch access were also available.

 It was also released on KT Seezn, which is the only OTT that provides the film for free to subscribers, on February 14, 2022.

+The movie will be available to stream on-demand through Veeps, beginning on January 1, 2024.